craigryan/fitness-passport/DESIGN.md

 ## Database

 The persistence layer is limited to mocked data, modelled as JSON payloads.
+See [TEST DATA](./src/data/members.ts).

 ## Quality / Test